tadaszelvys/server-library/doc/component/scope.md

     /**
      * {@inheritdoc}
      */
-    public function getAvailableScopes(ServerRequestInterface $request = null)
+    public function getAvailableScopes()
     {
-        //We return nothing, it means that the available scopes are the same as those set in the scope manager.
+        // We return nothing (or null), it means that the available scopes are the same as those set in the scope manager.
-        //The same goes for other methods: if nothing is returned then the scope manager parameter is used.
+        // The same goes for other methods: if nothing is returned then the scope manager parameter is used.
+        // If you want to limit or add scope for this client, you must return a list of the scopes
+        // e.g.: ['read', 'delete', 'undelete'] means the scope 'read_write' is unavailable but the scope 'undelete' is added
+        // You should avoid to add new scope using this method, but you are free to limit them
+        // e.g. confidential client have full access on the scopes, but public client only have the 'read' and 'read_write' scopes
     }

     /**
      * {@inheritdoc}
      */
-    public function getDefaultScopes(ServerRequestInterface $request = null)
+    public function getScopePolicy()
     {
-        return [
-            'read',
-        ];
-    }

-    /**
-     * {@inheritdoc}
-     */
-    public function getScopePolicy(ServerRequestInterface $request = null)
-    {
-        return ScopeManagerInterface::POLICY_MODE_DEFAULT;
+        // If you return nothin, it means that the scope policy is unchanged.
+The default policy will be used.
+        // Else, the specified policy will be applied. return 'default';
     }
 }
 ```